revengeofthepencil/NodeJSDesignPatternsExercises/README.md

 # NodeJSDesignPatternsExercises
-Exercises from Node.js Design Patterns - Third Edition
+Exercises from Node.js Design Patterns - Third Edition.
+This is a learning exercise.
+Don't judge me, man.